opencardware/car_plans/README.md

 It depends on whether you decide to:
 - make the cardware parts yourself,
 - pay a laser cutting and/or 3D printing service to make the parts for you, or
 - (COMING SOON) buy a kit containing all of the parts ready for you to assemble.

 Assuming you spend 1-2 hours per day on this project, the first option might take you a week.
-The other two options will let you jump directly to Phase 3, after which you can probably start programming in a day or two.
+The other two options will let you jump directly to Phase 3 ([cardware assembly](cardware_assembly/)), after which you can probably start programming in a day or two.

 ### What can I do with this car?